-Committee has а duty I recommend needed changes in the Administrative Procedure Act to Legislature.
-These recommendations may be based upon its review of judicial decisions as well as its daily interaction with executive agencies and with citizens as they participate in the administrative procedures of the state.
-In the 2011 legislative session. the Committee recommended amendments relating to the statement of estimated regulatory costs required for rules and electronic filing of documents in administrative proceedings.
+committee has duty to -he а recommend needed changes in the Administrative Procedure Act to the These recommendations Legislature. may be based upon its review of judicial decisions as well as its daily interaction with executive agencies and with citizens as they participate in the administrative procedures of the state.
+In the 2012 legislative session, the committee made no recommendations relating to Chapter 120, F.S.

-oint Rule 4.6 directs the Committee to Jundertake and maintain a systematic and continuous review of the Florida Statutes that authorize agencies to adopt rules, and to make recommendations to the appropriate standing committees of the Senate and the House Representatives as to the advisability of considering changes to the delegated legislative authority to adopt rules in specific circumstances.
-During the past year, the Committee has brought several areas of concern to the attention of standing committees.
+oint Rule 4.6 directs the committee to Jundertake and maintain a systematic and continuous review of the Florida Statutes that authorize agencies to adopt rules, and to make recommendations to the appropriate standing committees of Senate and the House the of Representatives as to the advisability of considering changes to the delegated legislative authority to adopt rules in specific circumstances.
+During the past year, the committee has brought several areas of concern to the attention of standing committees.

-The Committee has long had standing to seek judicial review of the validity of any rule to which it has objected and which has not been modified or repealed to meet the objection.
-To date, the Committee has never found it necessary to exercise this power.
-Before judicial review, the Committee must first notify the head of the agency involved and the Governor and provide an opportunity for consultation with the Committee.
-If the issue cannot be resolved in this manner. the Committee may bring an action in the appropriate court asking that the rule be declared invalid.
+he committee has long had standing to seek judicial review of the validity of any rule to which it has objected and which has not been modified or repealed to meet the objection.
+To date, the committee has never found it necessary to exercise this power.
+Before judicial review, the committee must first notify the head of the agency involved and the Governor and provide an opportunity for consultation with the committee.
+If the issue cannot be resolved in this manner, the committee may bring an action in the appropriate court asking that the rule be declared invalid.